NilufaYeasmin/Hybrid_Travel_Recommender_System-HTRS/README.md

 <img src="https://user-images.githubusercontent.com/26486681/112215239-5f6dd980-8bdd-11eb-8ada-8e338c6d2b49.png" width="500" />   |  <img src="https://user-images.githubusercontent.com/26486681/112215279-6e548c00-8bdd-11eb-9832-d5e2e42662c0.png" width="600" />

-Collaborative filtering methods are based on similarity from users and items interaction and content-based filtering methods calculate the similarity of attributes of an items and items.
 We have used Collaborative-Filtering model as the baseline model.
 Collaborative Filtering can be divided into Memory-Based Collaborative Filtering and Model-Based Collaborative filtering.
 First of all, We have performed some data analysis for removing duplicates data and understand better user item rating distribution.
 We have created user-item matrices for train and test set.
 Then performed some data analysis on the rating matrix and transformed rating matrix into average rating matrix (per user/row).
 Then, two collaborative filtering models were implemented from scratch.

   -    Memory-Based CF by computing cosine similarity: Memory-Based Collaborative Filtering approaches can be divided into two main sections: user-item filtering   and item-item  filtering.
 In both cases, We created a rating matrix that builds from the entire dataset in order to make recommendations.